-There are many differences between sleep wrinkles and expression wrinkles.
+There are many differences between sleep wrinkles and expression or dynamic wrinkles.
 Sleep wrinkles happen as a result of an external force while expression wrinkles occur because of muscle contractions.
-The two different types of wrinkles appear on different areas of the face and are directionally perpendicular to one another.
+The two different types of wrinkles appear in different areas of the face and are directly perpendicular to one another.
 Due to these factors, it is only wise to consider how wrinkles are classified.
 Sleep wrinkles which are caused by the face being distorted while the body is at rest cause fine lines and contribute to overall facial aging.
 Sleep wrinkles are formed by mechanical, compressive, or shear forces primarily when you sleep on your side or stomach.
 In short, when you sleep supine or on your back, the only effect on your face in terms of aging is gravity.

 The Wrinkle Classification Scale

-One of the most renowned wrinkle classification systems is Pierards four category system.
+One of the most renowned wrinkle classification systems is Pierards four-category system.
 Pierards system is based on suggested causes of the faulted lines and the differences in the tissues.
 According to Pierard, there are four different types of wrinkles.
-The four types of wrinkles are: atrophic, elastotic, expressional, and gravitational.
+The four types of wrinkles are atrophic, elastotic, expressional, and gravitational.

-- Atrophic wrinkles develop in both skin that is exposed and not exposed to sun.
+- Atrophic wrinkles develop in both skin that is exposed and not exposed to the sun.
 They disappear whenever the skin is under tension and are due to muscle weakening and breakdown.

 - Expressional wrinkles develop as a result of facial contractions.
-Overtime as the facial muscles weaken, the wrinkles become permanent.
+Over time as the facial muscles weaken, the wrinkles become permanent.